 Right to the tippy-tip top of Cape Cod is where we go to find this friendly city where the Mayflower docked.

 The season starts with the annual Holly Folly Weekend which includes a speedo run and Holly Folly Jolly Ugly Sweater and Wig Stroll (more like a pub crawl to be honest) among a long list of holiday revelry.
-Not to mention, the fa-la-la’s in the city are heard far and wide by the Gay Men’s Chorus caroling throughout the season.
+Not to mention, the fa-la-la’s in the city are heard far and wide each season from the Boston Gay Men’s Chorus concert, an annual Holly Folly tradition.

 16. Hamilton, New York

 Hamilton for Holidays is the seasonal celebration of this tight-knit small-town community.
 Wagon rides will take you across the streets to local pubs, but really the entire city is the perfect size for taking a pleasant stroll.

 Plus, each year they host a House Decorating Contest that transforms each participating home into beautifully twinkling, ornamental masterpieces.